 I thought I was Born Again?

-So many churches and individuals today have lost the meaning of what it takes to be truly born again.
+Many churches and individuals today misunderstand what it truly means to be born again.

 The Narrow and Wide Gates (Matthew 7)